Boot Camp requires a Mac with an Intel processor.

 After preparing your USB flash drive, complete these steps:

-- Make sure that your Mac is connected to the Internet.
+- Make sure your Mac is connected to the internet.

 - Open Boot Camp Assistant, which is in the Utilities folder of your Applications folder.

 - From the menu bar at the top of your screen, choose Action > Download Windows Support Software, then choose your USB flash drive as the save destination.
-When the download completes, quit Boot Camp Assistant.
+When the download has completed, quit Boot Camp Assistant.

 Learn what to do if you can't download or save the Windows support software.

 Install the Windows support software

 After downloading the Windows support software to your flash drive, follow these steps to install the software.
 (If you're attempting to resolve issues with a bluetooth mouse or keyboard, it might be easier to use a USB mouse or keyboard until these steps are complete.)